-In this article, we are going to compare dental assistant vs medical assistant by having a closer look at their job roles, average salaries, and so on.
-After reading this you are sure to be one step closer to reaching the best decision for your career path.
+In this article, we are going to compare dental assistants vs medical assistants by having a closer look at their job roles, average salaries, and so on.
+After reading this, you will be one step closer to reaching the best decision for your career path.
 Let’s get started!

 Job Roles & Skills of Dental Assistants vs. Medical Assistants

 One of the first considerations you might have is the tasks and duties associated with these professions.
 Of course, you would want a career that best suits your passions, interests, and inclinations.
 So in this section, we’ll cover the main job roles of these two career paths.

 Dental assistants typically work in private clinics, but opportunities can also be found in educational facilities, hospitals, regional health units, dental supply companies, etc.